typedb/typedb-docs/09-schema/03-rules.md

     (mother: $m, $y) isa parentship;
     (father: $f, $x) isa parentship;
     (father: $f, $y) isa parentship;
-    $x != $y;
 };
 ```

 If you find the Graql code above unfamiliar, don't be concerned.
 We soon learn about [using Graql to describe patterns](/docs/query/match-clause).
-Please note the variable inequality requirement.
-Without it, $x and $y can still be mapped to the same concept.
-Those requirements will serve as our `when` part of the rule.
-What remains to be done is to define the conclusion of our requirements - the fact that two people are siblings.
-We do it simply by writing the relevant relation pattern:
+Those requirements will serve as the `when` part of the rule.
+Next, we define the conclusion of our rule - the fact that two people are siblings:

 ```
 (sibling: $x, sibling: $y) isa siblings;